JenniferR326/classic-arcade/README.md

-Classic arcade game made with HTML and JavaScript
+Classic arcade game made with HTML and JS